Preliminary Considerations on the Corpus Coranicum Christianum

 The Qur’an in Translation – A Survey of the State-of-the-Art

 The workshop “Preliminary Considerations on the Corpus Coranicum Christianum.
-The Qur’an in Translation – A Survey of the State-of-the-Art” seeks to lay the groundwork for an interdisciplinary research project comparing all Christian translations of the Qur’an with each other.
-Its initial goal is to gather and analyze all Greek, Syriac, and Latin translations of the Quran from the 7th century CE until the Early Modern period.
-The results will then be presented to the scientific community and the broader public as a synoptic open-access digital edition.
+The Qur’an in Translation – A Survey of the State-of-the-Art” seeks to lay the groundwork for an interdisciplinary research project comparing all Christian translations of the Qur’an.
+Its goal is to gather and analyze, in a first step, all Greek, Syriac, and Latin translations of the Quran from the 7th century CE until the Early Modern period and to present the results to the scientific and broader public as a synoptic open-access digital edition.

-The workshop aims to cultivate connections between diferent scholars and to map out the research traditions that deal with varied translations of the Qur’an to facilitate further scientific exchange.
+The workshop is aiming at mapping out the different scholars and research traditions dealing with varied translations of the Qur’an and to facilitate further scientific exchange.
 It will also examine the possibilities of using methods in the Digital Humanities for building an annotated database of the Corpus Coranicum Christianum.
 This workshop is sponsored by the Deutsche Forschungsgemeinschaft and the Freie Universität Berlin.

 The project initiative Corpus Coranicum Christianum (CCC) shall start with the three subprojects: Corpus Coranicum Byzantinum (CCB), Corpus Coranicum Syriacum (CCS), and Corpus Coranicum Latinum (CCL).
 More languages may be added later.
 Firstly, the different manuscripts that preserve translations of the Qur’an will be collected and analyzed individually.
 Then, they will be compared and commented on under determined philological and syntactical aspects.
 To this end, all translations shall be digitalized and linked to each other and to the Arabic Qur’an texts in order to enable researchers to systematically examine the Christian reception and transmission of the Muslim Qur’an.
 Thus, the Corpus Coranicum Christianum synopsis will be made accessible in an open-access database, following the example of the Corpus Coranicum project at the Berlin-Brandenburg Academy of Sciences and Humanities (BBAW).